-When asked to describe their digital skills, students reported broadly the same results.
+Growth in Reading Academic Literature: First-Generation Students results.
 On the whole, students rated their digital skills highly, as we also observed in research undertaken with a student researcher (Sharman & East, 2022).
 With this current research, older and final year students were significantly more confident in their digital skills.
 Again, the same was true of non-FG students.
-Part-time students and more prepared students identified as significantly more confident in their digital skills than full-time and less prepared students respectively.
+Part-time students and more prepared students identified as significantly more confident in their digital skills than full-time and less-prepared students respectively.
 These results were mirrored when students were asked to describe how confident they felt when doing course-related work.

 That older, final year students feel more confident across the board is perhaps to be expected.
-Also unsurprising is that, across categories, the same students report that their skills have grown by "a great deal/a lot" significantly more than younger and middleyear students.
+Also unsurprising is that, across categories, the same students report that their skills have grown by a great deal/a lot significantly more than younger and middle-year students.
 This may well be a simple case of these students having had more time to grow and develop, combined with the natural pressure to develop ahead of final year exams/projects.

-What is concerning, however, is that firstgeneration and full-time students feel less confident in academic reading, digital skills, and completing course-related work as compared to non-FG and part-time students' respectively.
-Compounding this problem is that first-generation students report "a great deal/a lot" of growth across various categories significantly less than non-FG students do, suggesting that the imbalance persists over time.
+What is concerning, however, is that first-generation and full-time students feel less confident in academic reading, digital skills, and completing course-related work as compared to non-FG and part-time students respectively.
+Compounding this problem is that first-generation students report a great deal/a lot of growth across various categories significantly less than non-FG students do, suggesting that the imbalance persists over time.
 Could more work be done to reach first-generation students early to improve their confidence/skills?